 All applicants will receive consideration for our scholarship without regard to sex, race, color, national origin or ancestry, religion, age, handicap, financial need or marital status.

-* Applicants who have full scholarships or have congressional appointment to a military academy where further award won’t be meaningful aren’t eligible for this award.
-Vantage Board and Supervisory members, staff, and their families are not eligible to receive this award.
-The term “immediate family” includes spouses, siblings, parents, children, grandparents, and grandchildren, whether as “in-laws” or by current marriage, adoption, or co-habitation, and any other persons residing at the same household whether or not related.
+* Applicants who have full scholarships or congressional appointment to a military academy where further awards won’t be meaningful are not eligible.
+Vantage Credit Union and subsidiary Board and Supervisory Committee members, staff, and their families are not eligible to receive this award.
+The term “immediate family” includes spouses, siblings, parents, children, grandparents, and grandchildren, whether as “in-laws” or by current marriage, adoption, or cohabitation, and any other persons residing at the same household whether or not related.